Phillip Hutchinson: Rampage

 After cutting a corner at an intersection, Hutchinson lost control of the Blazer and crashed into a tree.
 With his vehicle disabled, Hutchinson fled on foot with the suitcase and handgun, running through several yards and crossing Denver city limits into Adams County.
-Reaching an apartment building, Hutchinson tried to stop a leaving vehicle in the parking lot before turning his attention to a woman and her 14-month-old son in a blue car.
+Reaching an apartment building, Hutchinson tried to stop a leaving vehicle in the parking lot before turning his attention to Mary Ann Barbre and her 14-month-old son in a blue car.
 He attempted to hijack the vehicle and use them as hostages, but the woman drove off upon seeing his gun; Hutchinson fired at the car, hitting it but missing the occupants.
 Hutchinson then ran into a nearby trailer park, where he looked up at the news helicopter and aimed at it, apparently in an attempt to threaten Silva and Stair and force them to withdraw; however, while they took cover, they did not leave.

 Hutchinson eventually reached a house where he encountered 73-year-old John Laurienti and his granddaughter in the driveway.
 Though Laurienti's granddaughter managed to escape, Laurienti was forced at gunpoint to drive him away in his green Chevrolet C/K. Hutchinson threatened to kill Laurienti if he made any attempt to alert the police of his presence; to avoid detection, Hutchinson hid below the dashboard, and Laurienti drove slowly, allowing them to pass a police car without incident.

 By this point, only Silva and Stair knew of Hutchinson's location and new vehicle, and they attempted to alert the Denver PD using their link at the KCNC studio, but there were significant delays due to the message having to be relayed by staff at the studio.
 Realizing the danger of Hutchinson escaping and potentially killing Laurienti, and noticing heavy traffic at a busy street up ahead, Silva decided he had to stop the pursuit himself.
 Dropping the news helicopter to hover three feet above the ground, Silva maneuvered the helicopter below power lines and cut off the C/K, forcing it to stop.
 Hutchinson ordered Laurienti to ram the helicopter, but after hesitating, Hutchinson aimed his gun at the helicopter and prepared to fire.
 Suddenly, Officer Roger Prince arrived at the scene and rammed his cruiser into the front-right wheel of the C/K, immobilizing it; around a dozen additional police officers also arrived to block in the C/K. Silva landed the helicopter nearby, while Stair disembarked from the helicopter and filmed the officers on foot as they surrounded Hutchinson.